-The school follows the local guidelines for making a referral to the MASH and also the follow up protocols as set out in Keeping children safe in education 2021 (as amended from time to time).
+The school follows the local guidelines for making a referral to the MASH and also the follow up protocols as set out in Keeping children safe in education 2021.

 The local authority should make a decision, within one working day of a referral being made, about what course of action it is taking and should let the referrer know the outcome.
 This will include determining whether: